10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Resolved Quadruples

 \section{Resolved Quadruples}

 In our initial graph search for resolved multiples, we recover $\sim3000$ resolved quadruples, $314$ of which have a high bound probability $\geq90\%$.
-Wide quadruples are a rare outcome of star formation but can provide key constraints on the dynamical mechanisms at play in star-forming regions.
+These candidate quadruples are hierarchically structured, typically in either a 2+2 or 2+1+1 configuration.
+Though rare, such wide hierarchical quadruples may serve as key case studies for theories of clustered star formation and the dynamical unfolding of early multiple systems.
 We do not analyze these systems in any detail, but provide a machine readable table of resolved quadruples, along with basic properties and chance alignment probabilities for each system.